consento-org/crypto/Readme.md

 ## Vocabulary

-- `Channel` - an e2e encrypted setup consisting of one `Receiver` and one `Sender`
+- `Channel` - an e2e encrypted setup consisting of one `Reader` and one `Writer`
-- `Sender` - an object containing the keys that allow to encrypt data
+- `Writer` - an object containing the keys that allow to encrypt data - it can _write_ on that Channel - it can not read the data!
-- `Receiver` - an object containing the keys that allow to decrypt data created by the `Sender`
+- `Reader` - an object containing the keys that allow to decrypt data - it can _read_ on that Channel - it can not write to it!
+- `Verifier` - an object describing an the capability to verify if a message is part of a `Channel` without being able to read it.
 - `Connection` - an e2e encrypted setup consisting of the `Receiver` of one channel and the `Sender` of another.
-- `Annonymous` - an object describing an the capability to verify if a message is part of a `Channel`
 - `Blob` - a self-contained piece of data, like an image or pdf.
 - `Handshake` - the process to connect two separate processes/devices resulting in a `Connection` for each process.